nathanlem1/Cpp_Python_binding/README.md

 ### C++ Python bindings
-We implement two recursive algorithms, fibonnaci and factorial, in C++ and make Python binding using [pybind11](https://github.com/pybind/pybind11).
+We implement two recursive algorithms, fibonnaci and factorial, in C++ and make Python bindings using [pybind11](https://github.com/pybind/pybind11).
-This is adapted from [here](https://www.blopig.com/blog/2021/03/c-python-bindings-in-5-minutes/), and we showed here how we can use more than one .cpp files when we make Python binding.
+This is adapted from [here](https://www.blopig.com/blog/2021/03/c-python-bindings-in-5-minutes/), and we show here how we can use more than one .cpp files when we make Python bindings.
 The C++ functions are much faster when compared to the Python implementations.

 ### Dependencies
 - C++11